Countries must 'urgently' adapt to climate change, UN warns | DW | 14.01.2021

 Last year was the joint-hottest year on record and disasters struck every continent.
 Smoke-belching wildfires burned through communities from Australia to the Arctic.
 Extreme storms battered coastal cities from the Philippines to Nicaragua, while floods put a third of Bangladesh underwater and covered entire villages in Nigeria.

-Extreme weather and climate-related disasters have killed more than 410,000 people in the past ten years, almost all of them in poorer countries, according to theInternational Federation of the Red Cross and Crescent.
+Extreme weather and climate-related disasters have killed more than 410,000 people in the past 10 years, almost all of them in poorer countries, according to theInternational Federation of the Red Cross and Crescent.

 The Adaptation Gap Report, now in its 5th year, finds "huge gaps" between what world leaders agreed to do under the 2015 Paris Agreement and what they need to do to keep their citizens safe from climate change.